-I. Introduction
+I. INTRODUCTION

-This Statement of Incompatible Activities is intended to guide officers and employees of the San Francisco Department of Children, Youth and Their Families ("Department") about the kinds of activities that are incompatible with their public duties and therefore prohibited.
-For the purposes of this Statement, and except where otherwise provided, "officer" shall mean the executive director ("director") and "employee" shall mean all employees of the Department.
+This Statement of Incompatible Activities is intended to guide officers and employees of the Fine Arts Museums of San Francisco ("FAMSF" or "Department") about the kinds of activities that are incompatible with their public duties and therefore prohibited.
+For the purposes of this Statement, and except where otherwise provided, "officer" shall mean the executive director ("director") and a member of the FAMSF Board of Trustees; and "employee" shall mean all employees of the Department.

 This Statement is adopted under the provisions of San Francisco Campaign & Governmental Conduct Code ("C&GC Code") section 3.218.
 Engaging in the activities that are prohibited by this Statement may subject an officer or employee to discipline, up to and including possible termination of employment or removal from office, as well as to monetary fines and penalties.
-(C&GC Code § 3.242; Charter § 15.105.)
+(C&GC Code§ 3.242; Charter§ 15.105.)
 Before an officer or employee is subjected to discipline or penalties for violation of this Statement, the officer or employee will have an opportunity to explain why the activity should not be deemed to be incompatible with his or her City duties.
-(C&GC Code § 3.218.)
+(C&GC Code§ 3.218.)
 Nothing in this document shall modify or reduce any due process rights provided pursuant to the officer's or employee's collective bargaining agreement.